GNOME/pygobject/docs/tutorials/libadwaita/application.rst

 that provides the same "freform" features from :class:`Adw.Window`.

 .. note::
-    Using :class:`Adw.Application` will also call :meth:`Adw.init` for you, this function initialize de library, making sure that translations, types, themes, icons and stylesheets needed  by the library are set up properly.
+    Using :class:`Adw.Application` will also call :func:`Adw.init` for you, this function initialize de library, making sure that translations, types, themes, icons and stylesheets needed  by the library are set up properly.